dougbutner/web-4/README.md

 **GeoSocial layers** are being used as a replacement for representative government where it is the will of the people.
 Voter informedness is measured and known, as are the exact desires of the people.
 This creates collaboration and a renewed faith in democracy, and a feeling of belongingness and appreciation for each individual.

 **Phase 4 Action Points**:
-- Building and operating geo-social layers for the benefit of society and any collaborating group
+- Building and operating geo-social systems for the benefit of society and any collaborating group
 - Exploring use cases and integrating information entropy where appropriate

 # Author notes